Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikConfiguration.md

 Get-AuvikConfiguration -PageFirst 1000 -AllResults
 ```

-Gets general information for all configurations found by Auvik.
+Gets general information for all configurations found by Auvik

 ## PARAMETERS